Biotech & Pharma E-3 Sponsorship Jobs in Massachusetts

 Are there any Massachusetts-specific or industry-specific considerations for E-3 sponsorship in biotech and pharma?

 Massachusetts has a highly competitive life sciences hiring market, which generally works in favor of international candidates with specialized skills.
 However, smaller biotechs and early-stage startups may lack prior experience with E-3 sponsorship processes, so be prepared to provide employers with information about the visa category.
-The state's concentration of academic medical centers and research hospitals also creates a distinct set of employers, some of which hold cap-exempt H-1B status, though E-3 applications are handled through consular processing regardless.
+The state's concentration of academic medical centers and research hospitals also creates a distinct set of employers, some of which hold cap-exempt H-1B visa status, though E-3 applications are handled through consular processing regardless.

 What is the prevailing wage for E-3 biotech & pharma jobs in Massachusetts?